BananaBeta/SearchingForRaspberryPi0/README.md

     # set your email credentials here
     my_email_adress='XXX@YYY.com'; email_pwd = 'ZZZ';

+Define the list of recipients of the email alert:

+    # set the list of email adresses that should receive the alert
+    recipients = [my_email_adress, 'other_email_adress@XXX.com'];

 Make this script run every X minutes by adding a planned execution to cron

     sudo crontab -e